ghostfacesuk/Roulette/README.txt

 USAGE

 Input a number between 0 & 36.
-Will return a higher or lower prediction.
+Will return a higher or lower number plus colour prediction.

+NOTES:
+This does have code for a results output file however it is commented out!